FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
 id | A local, transient identifier for the resource being described.
-Note that as a local, transient identifier, the id may only be used to resolve references to the resource within a well-defined scope (such as a single web service request or a single file). | string ciation | The bibliographic citation for this source. | [`http://gedcomx.org/source/v1/SourceCitation`](#source-citation) - REQUIRED about | A uniform resource identifier (URI) for the resource being described. | [URI](#uri) - OPTIONAL mediator | A reference to the entity that mediates access to the described source. | [URI](#uri) - OPTIONAL; MUST resolve to an instance of [`http://xmlns.com/foaf/0.1/Person`](#foaf-person) or [`http://xmlns.com/foaf/0.1/Organization`](#organization). sources | References to any sources to which this source is related.
-This is usually applicable to sources that are derived from or contained in another source. | List of [`http://gedcomx.org/source/v1/SourceReference`](#source-reference) - OPTIONAL displayName | A display name for this source. | string - OPTIONAL alternateNames | A list of alternate display names for this source. | List of [`http://gedcomx.org/Literal`](#literal-value) - OPTIONAL notes  | A list of notes about a source. | List of [`http://gedcomx.org/Note`](#note) - OPTIONAL
+Note that as a local, transient identifier, the id may only be used to resolve references to the resource within a well-defined scope (such as a single web service request or a single file). | string citation | The citation for this source. | [`http://gedcomx.org/source/v1/SourceCitation`](#source-citation) - REQUIRED about | A uniform resource identifier (URI) for the resource being described. | [URI](#uri) - OPTIONAL mediator | A reference to the entity that mediates access to the described source. | [URI](#uri) - OPTIONAL; MUST resolve to an instance of [`http://xmlns.com/foaf/0.1/Person`](#foaf-person) or [`http://xmlns.com/foaf/0.1/Organization`](#organization). sources | References to any sources to which this source is related.
+This is usually applicable to sources that are derived from or a component of another source. | List of [`http://gedcomx.org/source/v1/SourceReference`](#source-reference) - OPTIONAL displayName | A display name for this source. | string - OPTIONAL alternateNames | A list of alternate display names for this source. | List of [`http://gedcomx.org/Literal`](#literal-value) - OPTIONAL notes  | A list of notes about a source. | List of [`http://gedcomx.org/Note`](#note) - OPTIONAL